LATE MODEL DIVISION

 4) The chief steward has the right to refuse any claim.
 OSP will not allow the claim rule to be abused.

 a.
-All Non-GM Factory sealed or unsealed 602 and 604 crate engines must meet the original blueprint specifications using original or replacement GM parts as described in the GM Performance Parts Crate Engine Technical Manual – part number 889958668.
+All GM Factory sealed or Authorized GM Sealed 602 and 604 crate engines must meet the original blueprint specifications using original or replacement GM parts as described in the GM Performance Parts Crate Engine Technical Manual – part number 889958668.

 b.
-OSP at its discretion will use all necessary means to determine the legality of an unsealed crate engine.
+OSP at its discretion will use all necessary means to determine the legality of a GM Factory Sealed or Authorized GM Sealed crate engine.

 a.
 All weights will be made on Oglethorpe Speedway Park scales and will be with the driver.
 Weight must be displayed on the right front fender.

 b.
-Any car/chassis participating with the Late Model GM Factory Sealed Crate Engine P/N 88958602 must weigh a minimum of 2,100 pounds.
+Any car/chassis participating with the Late Model GM Factory Sealed or GM Authorized Sealed Crate Engine P/N 88958602 must weigh a minimum of 2,200 pounds.

 c.
-Any car/chassis participating with the Late Model GM Factory Sealed Crate Engine P/N 88958604 must weigh a minimum of 2,200 pounds.
+Any car/chassis participating with the Late Model GM Factory Sealed or GM Authorized Sealed Crate Engine P/N 88958604 must weigh a minimum of 2,300 pounds.